 Detail from East window

 In 1864, Charles Henry Gatty inherited the Felbridge Estate from his father.
-At the same time as building the church he built the Vicarage, ample in size, at the rear of the church, providing it with spacious gardens.
+At the same time as building the church, he built the Vicarage, ample in size, at the rear of the church, providing it with spacious gardens.

-From its inception as the parish church, St. John's has been 'low' church with an evangelical ministry, a friendly congregation and a strong family atmosphere.
+From its inception as the parish church, St. John's has been a 'low' church with an evangelical ministry, a friendly congregation and a strong family atmosphere.
 There is a great emphasis on children's work, with many and varied groups linked to the church, and the All Age Service is a highlight of each month.
 The whole of the church's interior was re-planned and redesigned between 1972 and 1974.
-New floor levels were created and the whole area carpeted.
+New floor levels were created, and the whole area carpeted.
 New choir and clergy stalls, a new pulpit and communion rail, finely made and carved in a clean, modern idiom, were introduced and arranged about the Table and Cross to heighten the concept of family worship.

 The church's original two-manual, hand-blown pipe organ was replaced in 1936, through the generosity of Mr Ivan Margary, by one of the very first electronic organs, a Hammond, with a specially constructed loud-speaker unit placed in a 'loft' about the Chancel.
 In 1973 the Hammond was replaced, again through Mr Margary's benevolence, with a Rodgers Colombian 75 dedicated at Easter 1973.
 The church roof was replaced in 2002.
 The two bells situated at the West end of the roof were rehung in 2012.